TNanukem/scikit-net/paper/paper.md

 # Library overview

-`sknet` tries to maintain, as much as possible, the known API structure from the `scikit-learn`.
-It main focus is in transforming data from one kind of representation to the other and allowing combined methods from the Complex Networks and Machine Learning areas to allow the users to find patterns on their data.
+`sknet` tries to maintain, as much as possible, the known API structure from `scikit-learn`.
+Its main focus is in transforming data from one kind of representation to the other and allowing combined methods from the Complex Networks and Machine Learning areas to allow the users to find patterns in their data.

 ![`sknet` packages structure.\label{fig:packages}](sknet_packages.png)